Oatlands

 Oatlands is a popular heritage tourism destination, drawing visitors with its well-preserved Georgian architecture, Callington Mill (the only working historic watermill in the Southern Hemisphere), and the scenic Lake Dulverton Conservation Area.
 The town has a small but stable community of retirees, local farmers, and heritage enthusiasts who appreciate its quiet pace, unique history, and strong connection to Tasmania's convict past.
 Local amenities include a primary school, general store, accommodation, and cafes, while larger services are available in Hobart or Launceston.
 It is a quintessential Midlands town beloved for its authenticity.

-Oatlands falls under postcode 7120 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Lyons (Prosser) electorate.
+Oatlands falls under postcode 7120 and is governed by the Southern Midlands Council (Local Government Area).
+For federal elections, residents vote in the electorate of Lyons, while state elections fall under the Lyons (Prosser) electorate.

 📍 Location